ulises-c/OnShape-DocuReader/public/js/views/SPEC.md

 - Use `innerHTML` for bulk rendering (fewer reflows)
 - Avoid layout thrashing in loops

+### Refactored View Benefits
+- Smaller main view class (~150 lines)
+- No duplicate utilities (centralized)
+- Action handlers can be tested in isolation
+- Pure rendering functions have no side effects
+- Better code organization for maintenance

 ## Integration Examples

 ### Controller Using View